mssalvatore/jeep-wrangler-jl-torque-specs/README.md

 You can download a PDF of the torque specs from this repository's [releases](https://github.com/mssalvatore/jeep-wrangler-jl-torque-specs/releases/latest).

+## Build instructions

-Run the [render-html.sh](./render-html.sh) script to generate an HTML file at `./artifacts/torque-specs.html`.
+To build/render the PDF, run the [render-html.sh](./render-html.sh) script to generate an HTML file at `./artifacts/torque-specs.html`.
 Point your browser at this file and use your browser's "print-to-pdf" feature to render the HTML as a PDF.